POCO C++ Libraries: Library

-One design goal of many targeted decisions are based around POCO C++ providing an easy to use component library that works out of the box.
+One design goal of many targeted decisions are based around POCO C++ providing an easy-to-use component library that works out of the box.
 As of 2017, the libraries are available in two package formats: the basic and the complete editions.
 The complete edition covers NetSSL, Crypto, Zip, and Data abilities, among others.
 The basic edition does not, and thus eliminates dependence on external facilities such as OpenSSL, ODBC, and MySQL dependencies.
 Its namespace and module are both named Poco.

 Being open source enables and encourages development of further library functions.
 Design and development of existing and upcoming library support is driven by the pragmatic needs of the user base.
 Library additions occur in a sandbox development environment and are reviewed and integrated into the main library releases as approved by the core development team with input from contributors.

 POCO also provides a proprietary "POCO^{PRO} C++ Frameworks" library offering web services frameworks, open service platform with web application servers, authentication with OAuth and one-time passwords, and Internet-of-Things edge computing with datapoint APIs and JavaScript engines, and remote access (HTTP, Secure Shell (SSH), Secure Copy Protocol (SCP), SSH File Transfer Protocol (SFTP)) and remote desktop through macchina.io.
+It is available for free usage, but requires a licence file (poco.license) placed in the home directory, which can be obtained from the POCO Project website (once a source code licence is purchased, the licence file is no longer necessary).

 Library hierarchy

 As of 2025, POCO C++ Libraries are split into five core libraries with optional add-on libraries available with each release.
-The design and hierarchy of POCO C++ is considered well designed.
+It is designed to resemble the Java standard library or .NET standard library.
+Its design and hierarchy has received praise from some, who consider it well-designed.

 The component libraries cover the following areas that can be found in the complete edition: